← Benchmarks

 How are benchmark scores in this chart calculated?

-All scores are normalized to the Ryzen 7 7800X3D as the CPU reference (100/100) to isolate GPU performance.
-GPU benchmark scores represent average fps across a standardized game test suite at each resolution.
+All scores are normalized to the RTX 5090 = 100, so every other GPU's score shows its performance relative to the fastest card in the database.
 Performance per dollar is then computed as: normalized benchmark score ÷ current retail price × 100.
 Prices update regularly from live retailer data.